krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

   for header blocks, and advances the packet epoch at packet boundaries.
   *Although sub-optimal, an simpler implementation could ignore packet boundaries and hold that `packet epoch == encode epoch`.*

-### Table evictions

-Since QPACK allows headers to be processed out of order, it might be possible that an header block may contain references to entries that have already been evicted by the time it arrives.
-For example, suppose HB was encoded after HA, and HB evicts an entry referenced by HA.
-If due to network drops HB is decoded first, the reference in HA will become invalid.

-To handle this with minimal complexity, QPACK takes the following approach: if while encoding the current header block, an eviction becomes necessary, then QPACK must be disabled for the current header block.
-In the above example, HB could not be QPACK enabled, hence decoding HB must wait for HA to be decoded first.

-*Compared to other QUIC state such as receive buffers, the default table size of 4,096 octets (see {{!RFC7540}} Section 6.5.2.) is very modest.
-Deployment data suggests it is rarely increased in practice, and experiments to increase it did not yield significant gains.
-Consequently, I think it's best to avoid any heroic measures to deal with performance under full tables. *

 # Performance considerations